 - a.
 ROHM Group holds the Risk Management/BCM Committee as needed to identify, analyze and control major risks that may occur in the course of the performance of business operations.
 Also, in order to avoid or minimize the effect of unforeseeable circumstances such as sudden natural disasters as much as possible and enable the survival of our business as a consequence, the Risk Management/BCM Committee verifies the activities of each section in charge of risk management, establishes a business continuity plan (BCP) and takes any and all possible preliminary measures or preparations across ROHM Group. - b.
-In response to the spread of novel coronavirus (COVID-19) infections, we ensure safety for all Group employees and their families, and implement strict anti-virus measures, and take global measures for business continuity.
-These activities have been reported to the Board of Directors as necessary. - c.
-On the back of increasingly sophisticated and elaborate cyber attacks and the increasing frequency of telework and remote work arrangements, security measures are implemented on a continuous basis, for example, by providing education and training on information security and the handling of suspicious e-mails to all employees, and introducing software that instantaneously detects the occurrence of an incident. - d.
-To ensure appropriate confidential information management, the ROHM Group has created and is operating a framework for confidential management by establishing the ROHM Group Confidential Information Management Policy and creating a division in charge of managing and supervising the management of confidential information on a company-wide basis.
+ROHM has established the "ROHM Group Health and Productivity Management Declaration" and is taking global measures to maintain and improve the health and psychological safety of all Group employees, as well as to revitalize the organization by enhancing employee vitality and productivity, among others. - c.
+On the back of increasingly sophisticated and elaborate cyber-attacks and the situation where the frequency is increasing, security measures are implemented on a continuous basis, for example, by alerting through internal notifications and providing education on information security to all employees, taking actions to prevent information leaks, and utilizing software that instantaneously detects the occurrence of an incident and informing precautions in the use of generative AI.. - d.
+To ensure appropriate confidential information management, the ROHM Group has created and is operating a framework for confidential management by establishing the "ROHM Group Confidential Information Management Policy" and creating a division in charge of managing and supervising the management of confidential information on a company-wide basis. - e.
+In recent years, with the international situation becoming more complex and the uncertainty of the business environment increasing, to minimize the impact of increasing geopolitical risks on the ROHM Group, the ROHM Group has established the office for Economic Security which is capable of early grasp relevant information, organizational collaboration and countermeasures across the entire company.